sanskarram981/sanskarram981.github.io/README.md

 ### **SOFTWARE DEVELOPER INTERN**
 ### IQVIA

-• Working with the production operation team to deal with job failures ticket & re-triggering the respective failed spark job of the developers team by reviewing the script files and log files.
-• Colloborating with the developers team in the deployment process during the deployment phase.
+Working with the production operation team to deal with job failures ticket & re-triggering the respective failed spark job of the developers team by reviewing the script files and log files.Colloborating with the developers team in the deployment process during the deployment phase.

-### **FRONTEND DEVELOPER**
-### Booking.com

-Worked with packages team to build mobile website using React, typsecript and graphql.
-Developerd checkout process for package bookings.
-Migrated the old code in perl to react for desktop website.

-### **SOFTWARE DEVELOPER**
-### NAGARRO PVT, LTD

-Worked on java , hybris framework and promotion engine.
-Created registration process, order hostory for amway.
-Worked on emil notifications service for customers

 ---

 ## Education